-online advertising industry and destroy competition.
-The FTC ultimately allowed the merger to go forward over the compelling dissent of Commissioner Pamela Jones Harbour.4
+proposed acquisition of DoubleClick.
+EPIC said at the time that the acquisition would enable Google to collect the personal information of billions of users and track their browsing activities across the web.
+4 EPIC correctly warned that this acquisition would accelerate Google's dominance of the online advertising industry and destroy competition.
+The FTC ultimately allowed the merger to go forward over the compelling dissent of Commissioner Pamela Jones Harbour.5

-We also explained to the FTC that other mergers posed substantial risks for consumer privacy and competition.5 In 2011, EPIC warned the FTC that Google's dominance in the search algorithm marketplace was allowing it to preference its own content in search results.6 Today Google occupies 86% of the search market in the United States7 and 93% of the search market in Europe.8 And as Tim Wu explained in his new book, "Google wants to organize the world's information, but to do so they need to get their hands on all the information in the world."
+EPIC also explained to the FTC that other mergers also posed substantial risks for consumer privacy and competition.
+In 2011, EPIC warned the FTC that Google's dominance in the search algorithm marketplace was allowing it to preference its own content in search results.6 Today Google occupies 88% of the search market in the United States7 and 94% of the search market in Europe.
+8 And as Tim Wu explained in his recent book, "Google wants to organize the world's information, but to do so they need to get their hands on all the information in the world."9